History of ethnomusicology

-While the traditional subject of musicology has been the history and literature of Western art music, ethnomusicology was developed as the study of all music as a human social and cultural phenomenon.
-Oskar Kolberg is regarded as one of the earliest European ethnomusicologists as he first began collecting Polish folk songs in 1839 (Nettl 2010, 33).
+The history of ethnomusicology describes the evolution of the discipline of ethnomusicology, which integrates the cultural and social roles and influences of the people who make it.
+Oskar Kolberg is one of the earliest ethnomusicologists who began by collecting Polish folk songs in 1839.
 Comparative musicology, the primary precursor to ethnomusicology, emerged in the late 19th century and early 20th century.
 The International Musical Society in Berlin in 1899 acted as one of the first centers for ethnomusicology.
-Comparative musicology and early ethnomusicology tended to focus on non-Western music, but in more recent years, the field has expanded to embrace the study of Western music from an ethnographic standpoint.
+Comparative musicology and early ethnomusicology tended to focus on non-Western music, but later, the field expanded to embrace Western music.